Sheets like metal - Dylan tries hand at welding in new art venture

-LONDON Bob Dylan has swapped his guitar for a blowtorch for his latest artistic endeavor, welding massive iron gates from scrap metal that went on show in London on Thursday.
+LONDON Bob Dylan has swapped his guitar for a blowtorch for his latest artistic endeavour, welding massive iron gates from scrap metal that went on show in London on Thursday.

 The "Mood Swings" exhibition at the Halcyon Gallery in central London marks the U.S. singer-songwriter's transition to a new form of art after publicly displaying his paintings for the past several years.